vg-json-data/sm-json-data/readme.md

   * _and:_ An `and` object contains an array of logical elements, and is fulfilled only if all of those are met.
   * _not:_ A `not`object contains an array of logical elements, and is fulfilled only if none of those are met.
 * More complex objects which will be defined in their own sub-sections
-#### canComeInCharged object
+#### Logical element: canComeInCharged object
  A `canComeInCharged` object represents the need to charge a shinespark in an adjacent room, or to initiate a shinespark in an ajacent room and into the current room.
 It has the following properties:
  * _fromNode:_ Indicates from what door this logical requirement expects Samus to enter the room
  * _framesRemaining:_ Indicates the minimum number of frames Samus needs to have left, upon entering the room, before the shinespark charge expires.
 A value of 0 indicates that shinesparking through the door works.

  __Additional considerations:__ A `canComeInCharged` object implicitly requires the Speed Booster.
-It is also implicitly fulfilled (with 180 frames remaining) if the runways on the two sides of the door combine into a large enough runway to charge a spark.
+It is also implicitly fulfilled (with 180 frames remaining, or roughly 175 frames if 100% of the combined runway is in the adjacent room) if the runways on the two sides of the door combine into a large enough runway to charge a spark.
- #### adjacentRunway object
+ #### Logical element: adjacentRunway object
 An `adjacentRunway`object represents the need for Samus to be able to run (or possibly jump) into the room from an adjacent room.
 It has the following properties:
  * _fromNode:_ Indicates from what door this logical requirement expects Samus to enter the room
  * _framesRemaining:_ Indicates how many tiles should be avaible for Samus to gather momentum before going into the door
- #### canShineCharge object
+ #### Logical element: canShineCharge object
  A `canShineCharge` object represents the need for Samus to be able to charge a shinespark within the current room.
 It has the following special properties:
  * _usedTiles:_ The number of tiles that are available to charge the shinespark.
 Smaller amounts of tiles require increasingly more difficult short charging techniques.
  ### Requires properties
  A `requires` property is present on many objects, and is always a logical requirement of its associated object.
  ### Unlock properties
  An `unlock` property, usually tied to a node or a link, represents a logical requirement that must be fulfilled to interact with the node or to traverse the link.
-It differs from a `requires` property in that it only needs to be fulfilled once per game, and then the associated node or link is considered unlock indefinitely.
+It differs from a `requires` property in that it only needs to be fulfilled once per game, and then the associated node or link is considered unlocked indefinitely.